AI Governance

 Four categories of deployers must complete a Fundamental Rights Impact Assessment (FRIA) before first use [EU AI Act Art.
 27].
 Public bodies, private entities providing public services, deployers of credit-scoring AI, and deployers of life or health insurance risk-assessment AI: each must document affected populations, specific harm risks, human oversight measures, and complaint mechanisms.
 FRIA results must be shared with the market surveillance authority before the system goes live.

 (3) For deployers: assign human oversight personnel with documented competence, training, and authority.
-Set up a six-month log retention pipeline.
+Set up a six-month log retention pipeline per Article 26.
 (4) If your organization falls into one of the four FRIA trigger categories, schedule the assessment before the system goes live.

-The organizational obligations define who does what.
-Market access requires proving it was done: conformity assessment, CE marking, and EU database registration.
+Market access requires proving compliance through conformity assessment, CE marking, and EU database registration.

 How Do Conformity Assessment, CE Marking, and EU Database Registration Work?

 No high-risk AI system enters the EU market without passing conformity assessment, affixing CE marking, and registering in the EU database [EU AI Act Art.
 43, Art.
 48, Art.
 49].
-The absence of harmonised standards as of March 2026 is the single biggest practical obstacle to August 2026 readiness.
-The medical device regulation (MDR) precedent is instructive: 20% of manufacturers completed certification by the MDR deadline, and queue times exceeded 18 months [CMS LawNow 2025].
+The absence of harmonised standards as of mid-2026 is the single biggest practical obstacle to December 2027 readiness.
+The medical device regulation (MDR) precedent is instructive: a large share of manufacturers failed to complete certification by the MDR deadline, and notified body queue times exceeded 18 months.

 Two Conformity Assessment Pathways (Article 43)